ghoomfrog/silili/README.md

 *kuwa timi nama?* — What time is good?

-### Subjects
+### Causative Subjects

-*ja* introduces a subject for the next word or phrase.
-The subject refers to the thing that causes the next word ot phrase to be the case.
+*ja* introduces a causative subject, which refers to the thing that causes the next word or phrase to be the case.

 *ana ja iti kiwi.* — I caused the food bird. — I ate the bird.

+It's best to put the main adjective right after *ja*, to act as a clear verb.

 ### Conditions